-The treatment you have depends on the stage and type of your testicular cancer.
-You usually have surgery and might also have chemotherapy or radiotherapy.
+The treatment plan depends on the stage and type of testicular cancer.
+Usually you have surgery, and might have chemotherapy or radiotherapy after surgery.

 Surgery to remove the testicle is usually the first treatment for testicular cancer.
 Find out about surgery, and what to expect in hospital and after your operation.